gvaa/rps/README.md

-# A simple implementation of Rock, Paper, Scissors game with JS
+# A simple implementation of Rock, Paper, Scissors game with JavaScript
 Branch for transitioning from console output to UI.

 As a part of The Odin Project.